 Train strike dates: Full list of rail and Tube details for August

-The chaos of train and tube strikes is sadly not over, with further industrial action set to take place in August.
+The chaos of train and tube strikes is sadly not over, with further industrial action set to take place this week and later in the month.

 The Rail, Maritime and Transport workers union (RMT) have announced two further days of strike action on August 18 and August 20, affecting 14 train operators and Network Rail and involving 40,000 staff.